aurule/qyf-bot/guides/commands.md

 * `autocomplete` must be present if any options are marked with `.setAutocomplete(true)`
 * the entries in `autocomplete` must use the name of the autocompleted option as the key, and an object with the `.complete()` method as the value
 * `execute` should return `interaction.reply()` or similar
+* `dm` is an optional method similar to `execute` which is run when the command is invoked in a DM
+    - DM channels do not have a guild, so certain policies may fail before `dm` is called
 * `help` receives an options object with the following attributes
 * `help` must return a string